3-Step Solution to Trapezius Pain

 Step 3 – Eliminate Upper Trapezius Pain with Better Pushing and Pulling Technique

 Think of the above two steps as foundational but preparatory.
-They are necessary but limited in their effectiveness.
+If you want long-term pain relief, you need to build some strength.

 The only way to build resilience in your body is by overcoming stress.
-This is essentially what strength training is.
-Your body gets stronger by gradually resisting higher levels of external load.